zcox10/4156-Miniproject-2024-Students-Java/IndividualProject/bugs.md

 - **Method Name**: `addCourse()`
     - **Type**: Bug
     - **Description**: There is no input validation to check if the `courseId` is non-null and not an empty string.
-Additionally, no check to ensure that `course` is not null
+Additionally, no check to ensure that `course` is not null.
     - **Fix**: Throw an `IllegalArgumentException` if the `course` is null or `courseId` is null/empty string.
 - **Method Name**: `Department.toString()`.